Conditional Quantile Processes based on Series or Many Regressors: Examples

 over the region $I = [0.1, 0.9]$.
 We estimate this function using linear, power and B-spline quantile regression with the same number of terms and other tuning parameters as in the empirical example.
 Although $\theta(u)$ does not change with $u$ in our design, again we do not impose this restriction on the estimators.
 For inference, we compare the performance of 90\% confidence bands for the entire elasticity function.
-These bands are constructed using the pivotal, Gaussian and weighted bootstrap methods, all implemented in the same fashion as in the empirical example.
+These bands are constructed using the pivotal, gradient bootstrap, Gaussian, and weighted bootstrap methods, all implemented in the same fashion as in the empirical example.
 The interval $I$ is approximated by a finite grid of 91 quantiles $\tilde{I} = \{0.10, 0.11, ..., 0.90\}$.

-Table 1 reports estimation and inference results averaged across 200 simulations.
+Table 2 reports estimation and inference results averaged across 500 simulations.
 The true value of the elasticity function is $\theta(u) = -0.74$ for all $u \in \tilde I$.
 Bias and RMSE are the absolute bias and root mean squared error integrated over $\tilde{I}$.
 SE/SD reports the ratios of empirical average standard errors to empirical standard deviations.
 SE/SD uses the analytical standard errors from expression (\ref{Def:hatsigma2n}).
-The bandwidth for $\hat J_m(u)$ is chosen using the Hall-Sheather option of the \verb"quantreg" \verb"R" package (\cite{Hall-Sheather1988}).
+The bandwidth for $\hat J(u)$ is chosen using the Hall-Sheather option of the \verb"quantreg" \verb"R" package (Hall and Sheather \cite{Hall-Sheather1988}).
 Length gives the empirical average of the length of the confidence band.
 SE/SD and length are integrated over the grid of quantiles $\tilde{I}$.
 Cover reports empirical coverage of the confidence bands with nominal level of 90\%.
 Stat is the empirical average of the 90\% quantile of the maximal t-statistic used to construct the bands.
-Table 1 shows that the linear estimator has higher absolute bias than the more flexible power and B-spline estimators, but displays lower rmse, especially for small sample sizes.
+Table 2 shows that the linear estimator has higher absolute bias than the more flexible power and B-spline estimators, but displays lower rmse, especially for small sample sizes.
 The analytical standard errors provide good approximations to the standard deviations of the estimators.
-The confidence bands have empirical coverage close to the nominal level of 90\% for all the estimators and sample sizes considered; and weighted bootstrap bands tend to have larger average length than the pivotal and Gaussian bands.
+The confidence bands have empirical coverage close to the nominal level of 90\% for all the estimators and sample sizes considered; and both bootstrap bands tend to have larger average length than the pivotal and Gaussian bands.
+The source of this difference in coverage might be that the bootstrap methods resample the distribution of the covariates, whereas the pivotal and Gaussian methods condition on the distribution in the sample.

 All in all, these results strongly confirm the practical value of the theoretical results and methods developed in the paper.
 They also support the empirical example by verifying that our estimation and inference methods work quite nicely in a very similar setting.